 The release of adrenaline in the body also stimulates the production of white blood cells, which can lead to temporary leukocytosis.
 People who take epinephrine or receive it for asthma may experience leukocytosis because the treatment stimulates the production of lymphocytes.
 This temporary form of leukocytosis would not indicate an infection or underlying problem since the person’s white blood cell count was normal before administration of the medicine.

-Limited research and case studies suggest that the 2020 pandemic virus may cause leukocytosis.
+Limited research and case studies suggest that COVID-19 may be associated with leukocytosis.
 Several infected patients in a study developed leukocytosis for unknown reasons.
 Some viral infections could be linked to higher white blood cell counts, but more research is needed to determine how this disease interacts with the bloodstream.

 The effects of stress, including a hampered immune response, fatigue, and inflammation, all can increase white blood cells and a person’s chances of developing leukocytosis.
 A study conducted with 213 male Japanese industry workers found that “a work-related psychological stress response could be an additional risk for low-grade inflammatory responses,” especially in those who smoke.